“When I Die, I Want to Remember How This Felt”

 “When I die, I want to remember how this felt.”

 I want to remember the freedom I had.
-I want to remember the cornucopia of beautiful, dark skinned women available to me.
+I want to remember the cornucopia of beautiful, cinnamon tanned and dark skinned women available to me.
 I want to remember the magnificent simplicity of life, including the fish meal I just ate.
 It consisted of a fish I picked out, grilled to perfection over a wood fire.
 Surely better than any corporate feedbag I’ve ever visited.

 I want to remember the happiness spending over a year on this island in the Caribbean has brought into my life.
 My expat adventures have provoked feelings and emotions in me which I didn’t even know I had.